 While card games might not seem to be an obvious pairing for farming, the two actually go together beautifully.
 By beating Solitaire puzzles, you’re given the opportunity to grow crops and expand your farm, giving you further motivation to keep going through the different challenges that game throws your way.
 The great feeling that comes after you’re able to clear off a number of cards in one chain will keep you coming back for more and more.

 If you enjoy carefully putting together teams of units with different abilities in order to overcome different challenges, then Lords Mobile is a game to try.
 In it, you’ll go through RPG-style battles, where you send out a smaller group of heroes to do battle, grind, and unlock new heroes (somewhat reminiscent of Raid: Shadow Legends).
-On top of that, you’ll also engage in tower defence style battles, where you’ll have to assemble the best team to defend your base from an onslaught of foes, before then sending them out to destroy the enemy base.
+On top of that, you’ll also engage in tower defense style battles, where you’ll have to assemble the best team to defend your base from an onslaught of foes, before then sending them out to destroy the enemy base.

 Part of what makes the game so addictive is that it has so many heroes for you to unlock.
-These come in many shapes and sizes, from knights in shining armour, to goblins, and sages, and you’ll enjoy building up your retinue and making them all as powerful as possible so that you’ve got a crack squad ready and waiting to take on any challenge that you may encounter.
+These come in many shapes and sizes, from knights in shining armor, to goblins, and sages, and you’ll enjoy building up your retinue and making them all as powerful as possible so that you’ve got a crack squad ready and waiting to take on any challenge that you may encounter.

 Fans of the best mobile shooters should get a lot out of Smash Party.
-In this isometric, arcade-style shooter, you play as law enforcement officers who are trying to restore order in a town that has been overrun by criminals (who dress up as clowns and pirates, and wear many other strange outfits too).
+In this isometric, arcade-style shooter, you play as law enforcement officers who are trying to restore order in a town that has been overrun by criminals (who dress up as clowns and pirates and wear many other strange outfits too).

 Each level is fairly small (usually just a little bigger than the size of your screen) and you control your character by sliding your finger around.
 When you leave them stationary, they’ll automatically fire at the enemies, so it’s up to you to dodge the bullets and find the safest spot.
 It’s a simple premise, then, aren’t all the most addictive games?
 As an extra cherry on the cake, you can also play with friends.